Phonological change: Examples

 Another example is provided by Japonic languages.
-Proto-Japanese had 8 vowels; it has been reduced to 5 in modern Japanese, but in Yaeyama, the vowel mergers progressed further, to 3 vowels.
+Old Japanese had 8 vowels; it has been reduced to 5 in modern Japanese.

 Split

 In a split (Hoenigswald's "secondary split"), a new contrast arises when allophones of a phoneme cease being in complementary distribution and are therefore necessarily independent structure points, i.e. contrastive.

 This mostly comes about because of some loss of distinctiveness in the environment of one or more allophones of a phoneme.

 A simple example is the rise of the contrast between nasal and oral vowels in French.
 A full account of this history is complicated by the subsequent changes in the phonetics of the nasal vowels, but the development can be compendiously illustrated via the present-day French phonemes /a/ and /ã/: